Early Years Curriculum Policy

 Observation, profiling, analysis and planning

-Golders Hill School recognises the importance of recording the perspectives of all those concerned in a child’s care, learning and development.
-Consequently, our EYFS Profile Folders (see Appendix 1) contain information from the parents and carers, the child, the teacher, the teaching assistants and other professionals working with the child.
+Golders Hill School recognises the importance of valuing the perspectives of all those concerned in a child’s care, learning and development.

 Dated photographs and work samples are collected to give a balance of information regarding learning processes and outcomes.